Resistbot FAQs

 The Congressional email system, and most other official contact forms require a title.
 The only ones universally accepted are Mr., Mrs., Ms., and Dr. When the bot asks you for your title, you can reply with “Mx.” and Resistbot will send it, but not every office can process it.
 Visit your officials’ contact forms to know for certain.
 We raise this issue regularly with legislative staffers.

-No. Our primary activity is delivering your communication to officials which the I.R.S. considers lobbying.
-So despite our mission, we can’t be a charity.
-Donate to VoteAmerica, a 501(c)(3) charity that drives voter turnout each year, to make a deductible contribution.
+No. Our primary activity is delivering your communication to officials, which the I.R.S. considers lobbying.
+So despite our mission, we can’t be a 501(c)3 charity, only a 501(c)4 social welfare non-profit.

 I want to edit my letter!
 I have a typo!